liang121900/cs56-utilities-cryptography/README.md

 -The methods of anonymous ActionListener class are factored out to a class called GUIActionMethid.

 -The lambda function has been used on implementing anonymous ActionListener.

--You get another window for all ciphers
+-You get another window for all ciphers and the class